 First, There Are The National Rules

-The entire country is operating under the “green pass” and the “super green pass” which offer different privileges.
+The entire country is operating under the “green pass” and the “super green pass,” which offer different privileges.
 (Keep reading for more specifics.)
-The mandatory use of masks outdoors started up again at Christmas, so wearing masks both outdoors and indoors is currently required throughout all of Italy.
+The mandatory use of masks outdoors resumed at Christmas, so wearing masks is currently required both outdoors and indoors throughout Italy.

 Social distancing of at least one meter (approximately three feet) should be adhered to, especially when in shops and restaurants.
-The nationwide curfew, which was in place for eight months, was officially removed in June 2021 and hasn’t been implemented again since.
+The nationwide curfew, which had been in place for eight months, was officially lifted in June 2021 and hasn’t been implemented again since.

 And Then There Are The Regional Rules

-All regions were in the white zone over the summer, but now 70% of Italy is back to yellow.
-Since the entire country is currently operating under the overarching green pass rules, there isn’t much of a difference in day-to-day life between white and yellow, and there are talks about the government reconsidering the tiered color system altogether.
+All regions were in the white zone over the summer, but now 70% of Italy has returned to the yellow zone.
+Since the entire country is currently operating under the overarching green pass rules, there isn’t much of a difference in day-to-day life between the white and yellow tiers, and discussions are underway about the government reconsidering the tiered color system altogether.

 Things can still change at a moment’s notice, so be sure to check local news sources and follow the Ministry of Health when you’re ready to travel to Italy.